osgi/osgi.enroute.site/_appnotes/resolving.md

      ->  Unable to resolve osgi.enroute.examples.resolver.missingapi.api version=1.0.0.201710041249:
         missing requirement false]]

 **Note:** Unfortunately, the output is blurred by a misguided attempt to make the output more concise.
-Because of this, the distinction between a bundle and a package is unclear.
+Because of this, the distinction between a bundle and a package is not very clear.
 Sadly you can only see the difference between a requirement for a bundle and a package by looking at the version.
 If this is a range then it is a package and if it is a version with a timestamp it is a bundle.
 (This works most of the time.)
-This is a bug in bnd and must be corrected.
+This is a bug in bnd and should be corrected.

-As indicated, you really need to understand that this is the last path the resolver took.
+As indicated, you really need to understand that the diagnostic is just the last path the resolver took.
 The `osgi.enroute.examples.resolver.missingapi.provider` bundle tries to find a provider for the package `osgi.enroute.examples.resolver.missingapi.api` and has found the `osgi.enroute.examples.resolver.missingapi.api` bundle.
 However, this API bundle has the impossible to satisfy `compile-only` requirement.

 That said, it is better to look at the `Missing Requirements` list since this reports quite nicely what is missing.